Self-assessment

 - What values might different frames for this story foreground?

-- Am I defaulting to wealth/achievement/power framing when other frames might serve better?
+- Am I defaulting to wealth/achievement/power/social status framing when other frames might serve the story and the audience better?

-- Am I assuming my sources or audiences are primarily motivated by self-interest?
+- Am I assuming my sources or audiences are primarily motivated by self-interest, when care for others or community might be closer to the truth?

 - Who is most directly affected by this issue?

-- Am I treating affected people as active voices, or primarily as illustrative background?
+- Am I treating affected people as active voices in the story, or primarily as illustrative background?

 - Am I defaulting to institutional spokespeople?